 We’re not going to list every tool that uses or supports webhooks.
 But, we’ll give you some of the most popular ones we know of to whet your appetite.

 Zapier has been referred to as one giant webhook.
 This is a generalisation, of course.
-But, Zapier also supports sending and receiving data through webhooks.
+Nevertheless, Zapier does support sending and receiving data through webhooks.
 That’s in addition to integrating with more than 2,000 apps at the time of writing.
 You can create webhook enabled Zaps directly from the Zap editor.

-With Uncanny Automator, you can create recipes that send and receive data using webhooks.
-Automator supports 32 WordPress plugin integrations.
-Automator even integrates with Zapier by way of (you guessed it) webhooks!
+With Uncanny Automator, you can create recipes that send and receive data using webhooks for a WordPress site.
+Automator supports 32 WordPress plugin integrations at the time of writing.
+For even more integration possibilities, Automator can work with Zapier by way of (you guessed it) webhooks!
 You can have your Automator recipes harness the power of webhooks with a few simple settings.
 There’s absolutely no coding required.

 Integromat has a unique way of creating what they call scenarios (workflows) and modules (triggers and actions).
 Their advanced UI makes them stand out from the competition.
 With Integromat’s UI, you can choose from instant trigger webhooks, create custom webhooks, and even create custom webhook responses.